Procedure: Return of Title IV funds

 - If the University determines that the student has an earned refund amount for institutional fees as a result of the Student Refund policy, the student submits a new refund form with bank account details.
 If the amount is to be refunded to an Australian bank account, then the currency exchange rate (from United States Dollars to Australian Dollars) from when the payment period disbursement was drawn down is used (as set out in the student's Credit Advice for the payment period).

-- A student who is a first year, first time borrower under the United States Federal Student Aid Program and who withdraws within the first 30 days of their program will not earn any aid.
+- A student who is a first year, first time borrower under the United States Federal Student Aid Program and who withdraws within the first 30 days of their program does not earn any aid.

 - The University's portion of the unearned amount is the percentage of the University's allowable institutional charges for the loan payment period (or period of enrolment), equal to the remaining percentage of the payment period after deduction of the proportion completed by the student.
-For example, if the student withdraws after completing 40% of the payment period, the University's portion of the unearned amount will be 60% of the University's charges for the payment period.
+For example, if the student withdraws after completing 40% of the payment period, the University's portion of the unearned amount is 60% of the University's charges for the payment period.

 - Any amount of the total unearned aid amount that remains after the University's portion is returned becomes the student portion of the return.
 This amount, if any, is repayable in accordance with the repayment terms and conditions attached to the borrower's promissory note for the relevant award(s).